-To gain a more general overview of what to expect on a trip to the Globe Theatre (location, contact details, photos, a map, the history of the placer and the activities that are on offer), you can check our General Guide to Shakespeare's Globe in London page.
+To gain a more general overview of what to expect on a trip to the Globe Theatre (location, contact details, photos, the history of the placer and the activities that are on offer), you can check our General Guide to Shakespeare's Globe in London page.

 The programme at Shakespeare's Globe theatre is like any other modern theatre - it changes on a regular basis and plays are often given interesting new takes on the classic.
 Therefore, to find out what play will be showing at the Globe Theatre during your visit (if any - see below about the theatre season at the Globe) it is best to check the Programme page on the Official Shakespeare's Globe website.
 On this page you will find descriptions of each play that will be showing, including information on the background of the play and details of who will be performing.

 Each year the theatre season at the Globe varies slightly.
 It tends to run from the end of April to the end of October.
 However if you would like to know the exact dates of the theatre season for the year of your visit you will need to check the Official Globe Theatre website.

 Within Shakespeare's Globe the seating has been arranged how it would have been in Shakespeare's time when the poor would stand in the pit and the bourgeoisie had one of the best views from their decorated boxes looking down on the play.
 To look at a seating plan of the theatre and check how much ticket prices vary depending on where you are sitting, see the Official Globe Theatre Website seating plan page.